 Mutual of Omaha

-Mutual of Omaha offers both term and whole life insurance policies to people over the age of 50.
-They also ranked fifth overall in the 2020 J.D.
-Power U.S. Life Insurance Study, meaning that its customers are generally satisfied with its customer service.
+Mutual of Omaha offers both term and whole life insurance policies to consumers aged 50 and above.
+It ranked fifth overall in the 2021 U.S. Individual Life Insurance Study, meaning that its policyholders are generally satisfied with its customer service.
 The company is also financially strong, with an A+ (Superior) financial strength rating from AM Best.

 Mutual of Omaha also offers a unique blog called Mutual Cares.
 This is a repository of information geared toward seniors.
 Articles discuss a variety of senior-oriented health topics, ways to stay connected and tips to stay active.